Technical SEO Checklist 2026: 14 Checks for Top Rankings

 The most common sources of index drift we’ve caught: deploy-triggered template changes that append ?noindex=1 parameters, robots.txt updates that disallow new URL patterns, and CMS plugin updates that change canonical tag behavior at the theme level.
 None of these will show up in a standard uptime monitor.
 They only surface in index coverage delta tracking.

-Core Web Vitals are the only user experience signals Google has explicitly confirmed as ranking factors, and after the March 2026 update, all three carry equal weight.
-LCP must be under 2.0s (down from 2.5s), INP must be under 200ms, and CLS must be under 0.1.
+Core Web Vitals are the only user experience signals Google has explicitly confirmed as ranking factors, and a page must pass all three to earn an overall “Good” status.
+LCP must be under 2.5s, INP must be under 200ms, and CLS must be under 0.1.
 This is the highest-use check in any technical SEO checklist because failures here have a direct, measurable ranking impact.

 INP is the trickiest of the three to measure because it cannot be captured in Lighthouse lab testing.
 INP is field-only: it accumulates in CrUX data over a 28-day rolling window.
 If you make a change today that improves INP, you won’t see the CrUX field data update for 4 weeks.
 This is the source of the “my Lighthouse score looks fine but Search Console shows Poor INP” confusion – Lighthouse literally does not measure INP.
 It measures TBT (Total Blocking Time) as a lab proxy, which is correlated but not the same signal.